 Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to ten other schemes.
-All eleven schemes shared (and continue to share) similar characteristics, such as the previous trustee, administration records and similar (or same) investments.
+All eleven schemes shared (and continue to share) similar characteristics, such as the previous trustees, administration records and similar (or same) investments.
 Where work is carried out that has a mutual benefit to all schemes collectively, the costs will be shared across all the schemes.
 If one of the schemes has no assets, the costs will be met by the other schemes.

-During the period in question, trustee services totaling £46 were provided specifically to the Scheme.
-As the Scheme has minimal funds, no fees were paid.
-If and until Dalriada is able to make any recovery from the Scheme's investments, it will remain at risk of not getting paid for the work it carries out in relation to the Scheme.
+During the period in question, trustee services totaling £317.20 (incl.
+VAT) were provided specifically to the Scheme.
+As the Scheme has minimal funds, no fees were paid from the Scheme.

-In addition, over the period in question, trustee services totaling £19,458 (including VAT) were provided to the eleven schemes collectively.
-A proportion of these costs will be due to be met from the Scheme ultimately once Dalriada has determined how these costs should be apportioned and if there are funds available.
+In addition, over the period in question, trustee services totaling \pounds 43,671.60 (incl.
+VAT) were provided to the eleven schemes collectively.
+A proportion of these costs will be due to be met from the Scheme ultimately, once Dalriada has determined how these costs should be apportioned and if there are funds available.

-Legal expenses related to the eleven schemes collectively, including the Scheme, based on common purported investments and totaling £15,400.80 (including VAT) have been incurred.
-Similarly, these costs have not been met.
+Legal expenses related to the eleven schemes collectively, including the Scheme, based on common purported investments and totaling \pounds 48,593.31 (including VAT) have been incurred.
+Similarly, the Scheme has not met its share of these costs.